 Working with Graham Stone, Information Resource Manager, University of Huddersfield, Jill has co-created two blog/wikis: TERMS: Techniques for Electronic Resource Management and OAWAL: Open Access Workflows for Academic Librarians.
 For this work, both Jill and Graham received the 2015 Ingram Coutts Award for Innovation in Electronic Resource Management.
 Jill is also co-editor of the OA journal Collaborative Librarianship.

-OUR PRIMARY/KEY AREAS OF EXPERTISE
+LIBRARY CONSULTING AREAS OF EXPERTISE

 - Content licensing and acquisition workflows